Schamppu/walkscape-map/README.md

 ## Where is it hosted

-Main branch, which requests pull request reviews by code owners is hosted at: https://map.walkscape.app
+Main branch, which requires pull request reviews by code owners is hosted at: https://map.walkscape.app

 Development branch, which can take public commits, is hosted at: